-When a counter overflow occurs, the counter is automatically reloaded with the contents of the Reload/Capture Register, ARCC, and ARTIMout is set.
-When the counter reaches the value contained in the compare register (ARCP), ARTIMout is reset.
+When a counter overflow occurs, the counter is automatically reloaded with the contents of the Reload/Capture Register, ARCC.
+The period between two overflows is then controlled by the prescaler setting and by the auto-reload value present in the Reload/Capture register, ARRC.